Sources

 Add Product Considerations

 When you add products, you begin tracking individual product pages which represent a single variation of any product.
-These pages also display product variations which each have their own product page.
-When you opt to also add variations when you add a product, then we will automatically track the product page of each variation discovered.
+These pages also display product variations, all of which have their own product page.
+When you additionally opt to add variations while adding a product, we will automatically track the product page of each variation discovered.

 📘